 - Recognize when a userid switch will be performed and remove any pointers to private memory areas that are in the scratch pad.

 Note: Neither of these actions will result in a loss of function that had been previously provided by these exits.
-Any data areas created before the userid switch have always deleted, the difference is that before the PTF (or upgrade) the scratch pad area was also deleted.
+Any data areas created before the userid switch have always been deleted.
+The difference is that before the PTF (or upgrade) the scratch pad area was also deleted.

 - Allocate the data areas in common storage, if you are certain that these exits will only be used on systems with the PTFs applied.
 But in doing this, you will also need to provide a mechanism to ensure that these areas are later released (even if the server address space ABENDs).